What type of controllers can you have with an infrared heater?

 A fixed option on the wall adds a contemporary touch to a home and the additional features helps save further on running costs such as a boost function and holiday mode.

-A Motion Sensor or Boost Controller:
+A Boost Controller:

 Choosing the right controller is a key part of: